 For safety reasons and better user experience, cars, mobiles and home appliances need to have a fast boot time.

 The best examples of this are smart wearables, sensors and software that need to be certified.
 Big software generally needs to be stored in bigger devices and they tend to be prone to error and difficult to certify.

 8. Security and reliability

-Isolation of mission-critical and essential elements are extremely important for some applications.
-Like, you obviously wouldn’t want your credit card information to be stolen while shopping, or you wouldn’t want a software crash in the DVD system of your car to bring down the radio, GPS, bluetooth, etc.
+Isolation of mission-critical and essential elements is extremely important for some applications.
+Like, you obviously wouldn’t want your credit card information to be stolen while shopping, or you wouldn’t want a software crash in the DVD system of your car to bring down the radio, GPS, Bluetooth, etc.

 Firmware and Embedded Software by Psiborg

 PsiBorg is one of the best IoT service providers in India.
-We are your one stop solution for all your software and Embedded firmware development services.
-Our professionals, with their knowledge and experience in the industry can help you from conceptualizing the product till its deployment.
+We are your one-stop solution for all your software and Embedded firmware development services.
+Our professionals, with their knowledge and experience in the industry, can help you from conceptualizing the product to its deployment.
 Our solutions are going to be the best and the most cost effective in the market.
-Various embedded firmware development services include- communication protocol stack development/ integration, boot time optimization, device simulation, embedded application development, third party module integration and many more.
+Various embedded firmware development services include- communication protocol stack development/ integration, boot time optimization, device simulation, embedded application development, third-party module integration and many more.
 Get in touch with us to know more.